My body of work attempts to shed light on some of the fundamental questions in our understanding of the Universe.

 An area of my research focuses on building machine learning models inspired by physics conservation laws and relativity.
 These pose constraints on the near-infinite possibility of choices of models and lead to physics-inspired architectures that have direct correspondence with well-known physics quantities and can lead to new insights into physics interpretation of the models that perform well.

-My ultimate goal, however, is to use the data from the highest energy frontier experiments, such as the Large Hadron Collider and its High-Luminosity (HL)-LHC upgrade, together with sophisticated machine learning algorithms to make quantitative statements about possible existence of new physics, such as dark matter.
+My ultimate goal, however, is to use the data from the highest energy and cosmic frontier experiments, such as the Large Hadron Collider and its High-Luminosity (HL)-LHC upgrade and Rubin Observatory, together with sophisticated machine learning algorithms to make quantitative statements about possible existence of new physics, such as dark matter.